jarthomas/AFM-Research/2d-heatmap-and-3d-visualization-from-TIFF/README.md

 ### Script Features
 For each AFM TIFF image, the script performs the following operations:

-Load and display the AFM data:
+* Load and display the AFM data.

-Reads the AFM image from a .tiff file.
+* Reads the AFM image from a .tiff file.

-2D and 3D visualization:
+* 2D and 3D visualization.

-Displays a 2D heatmap to represent the surface height.
+* Displays a 2D heatmap to represent the surface height.

-Renders a 3D surface plot to visualize the surface morphology of the AFM data.
+* Renders a 3D surface plot to visualize the surface morphology of the AFM data.
-Export to Excel:

-Converts the AFM TIFF image data into a Pandas DataFrame.
-Exports the data to an Excel file for easy manipulation and analysis.
+* Exports the data to an Excel file for easy manipulation and analysis.